You’ve got a story. I can help you find it, refine it, and tell it to the world.

 Some of what I've published: WIRED - VentureBeat - Other Publications

-That work gave me the skills to explain complex technological and scientific issues to general audiences, and it sparked my passion for telling stories about technology.
+That work gave me the skills to explain complex technological and scientific issues to general audiences, and it fed my passion for telling stories about technology.

-This work also taught me to mentor writers, manage teams, and ship copy like Agile dev teams ship software.
-When I was running it, VentureBeat regularly published 30-50 stories every weekday.
+It also taught me to mentor writers, manage teams, and ship copy the way Agile dev teams ship software.
+When I was the editor-in-chief, VentureBeat regularly published 30-50 stories every weekday.

 At Tweney Media, I work with companies and entrepreneurs to develop their stories, create leadership-defining content in a variety of media, craft winning pitches, and deploy those stories in earned, owned, and social channels.